Cat-ch up on 2017

 A few days prior to the release of the album Yusuf held a launch party at the Joseph Fine Art Gallery on London’s Shaftesbury Avenue.
 The venue used to be Yusuf’s family’s cafe/restaurant and was where he grew up in the heart of the West End.
 Upstairs the small number of privileged guests were able to view Yusuf’s artwork for the album while sipping on stunning non-alcoholic cocktails.
 The basement was transformed into a tiny performance space where, after a light-hearted and informative chat with Radio 1’s Cerys Matthews, Yusuf performed three numbers with the accompaniment of his faithful blonde Gibson J-200 and multi-instrumentalist Kwame Yeboah.
 The audience were thrilled to be experiencing such an intimate show and many commented that it must be the closest thing to seeing Yusuf back in the early 70s.
 Yusuf, too, relished the intimacy of the event.
 He revealed that it felt incredibly natural to be performing with such a minimal set-up and was inspired to do similar events.

 Sadly, 2017 saw yet another humanitarian disaster with millions of Rohingya Muslims having to flee their homes to escape destruction and persecution by the Myanmar government.
 The predominantly Buddhist regime does not recognise the Rohingya Muslims as citizens and reports of the atrocities being enacted upon them have been described by the UN as a “textbook example of ethnic cleansing”.
-Yusuf has used his platform to speak out on this issue and has teamed up with the Penny Appeal charity to provide crucial aid and support.
+Yusuf has used his platform to speak out on this issue and has teamed up with charities working in the region to provide crucial aid and support.

 In November Yusuf and his Roadsters embarked upon a tour of South Africa, Australia, and New Zealand that would run for almost two full months.
 The A Cat’s Attic: Peace Train 50th Anniversary Tour, like The Laughing Apple album, received incredible reviews from critics and wonderful support from the fans.
 The shows were a sellout and the love that flowed between Yusuf and his adoring fans was palpable.